Dianakariuki/PYTHON-AND-DJANGO-RECAP/README.md

 ### string methods
 Use the range() and len() functions to create a suitable iterable.

-capitalize()	Converts the first character to upper case casefold()	Converts string into lower case center()	Returns a centered string count()	Returns the number of times a specified value occurs in a string encode()	Returns an encoded version of the string endswith()	Returns true if the string ends with the specified value expandtabs()	Sets the tab size of the string find()	Searches the string for a specified value and returns the position of where it was found format()	Formats specified values in a string format_map()	Formats specified values in a string index()	Searches the string for a specified value and returns the position of where it was found isalnum()	Returns True if all characters in the string are alphanumeric isalpha()	Returns True if all characters in the string are in the alphabet isdecimal()	Returns True if all characters in the string are decimals isdigit()	Returns True if all characters in the string are digits isidentifier()	Returns True if the string is an identifier islower()	Returns True if all characters in the string are lower case isnumeric()	Returns True if all characters in the string are numeric isprintable()	Returns True if all characters in the string are printable isspace()	Returns True if all characters in the string are whitespaces istitle()	Returns True if the string follows the rules of a title isupper()	Returns True if all characters in the string are upper case join()	Joins the elements of an iterable to the end of the string ljust()	Returns a left justified version of the string lower()	Converts a string into lower case lstrip()	Returns a left trim version of the string maketrans()	Returns a translation table to be used in translations partition()	Returns a tuple where the string is parted into three parts replace()	Returns a string where a specified value is replaced with a specified value rfind()	Searches the string for a specified value and returns the last position of where it was found rindex()	Searches the string for a specified value and returns the last position of where it was found rjust()	Returns a right justified version of the string rpartition()	Returns a tuple where the string is parted into three parts rsplit()	Splits the string at the specified separator, and returns a list rstrip()	Returns a right trim version of the string split()	Splits the string at the specified separator, and returns a list splitlines()	Splits the string at line breaks and returns a list startswith()	Returns true if the string starts with the specified value strip()	Returns a trimmed version of the string swapcase()	Swaps cases, lower case becomes upper case and vice versa title()	Converts the first character of each word to upper case translate()	Returns a translated string upper()	Converts a string into upper case zfill()	Fills the string with a specified number of 0 values at the beginning
+ “*”capitalize()	Converts the first character to upper case “*”casefold()	Converts string into lower case “*”center()	Returns a centered string
+ “*”count()	Returns the number of times a specified value occurs in a string “*”encode()	Returns an encoded version of the string “*”endswith()	Returns true if the string ends with the specified value “*”expandtabs()	Sets the tab size of the string “*”find()	Searches the string for a specified value and returns the position of where it was found “*”format()	Formats specified values in a string “*”format_map()	Formats specified values in a string “*”index()	Searches the string for a specified value and returns the position of where it was found “*”isalnum()	Returns True if all characters in the string are alphanumeric “*”isalpha()	Returns True if all characters in the string are in the alphabet “*”isdecimal()	Returns True if all characters in the string are decimals “*”isdigit()	Returns True if all characters in the string are digits “*”isidentifier()	Returns True if the string is an identifier “*”islower()	Returns True if all characters in the string are lower case “*”isnumeric()	Returns True if all characters in the string are numeric “*”isprintable()	Returns True if all characters in the string are printable “*”isspace()	Returns True if all characters in the string are whitespaces “*”istitle()	Returns True if the string follows the rules of a title “*”isupper()	Returns True if all characters in the string are upper case “*”join()	Joins the elements of an iterable to the end of the string “*”ljust()	Returns a left justified version of the string “*”lower()	Converts a string into lower case “*”lstrip()	Returns a left trim version of the string “*”maketrans()	Returns a translation table to be used in translations “*”partition()	Returns a tuple where the string is parted into three parts “*”replace()	Returns a string where a specified value is replaced with a specified value “*”rfind()	Searches the string for a specified value and returns the last position of where it was found “*”rindex()	Searches the string for a specified value and returns the last position of where it was found “*”rjust()	Returns a right justified version of the string “*”rpartition()	Returns a tuple where the string is parted into three parts “*”rsplit()	Splits the string at the specified separator, and returns a list “*”rstrip()	Returns a right trim version of the string “*”split()	Splits the string at the specified separator, and returns a list “*”splitlines()	Splits the string at line breaks and returns a list “*”startswith()	Returns true if the string starts with the specified value “*”strip()	Returns a trimmed version of the string “*”swapcase()	Swaps cases, lower case becomes upper case and vice versa “*”title()	Converts the first character of each word to upper case “*”translate()	Returns a translated string
+ “*”upper()	Converts a string into upper case “*”zfill()	Fills the string with a specified number of 0 values at the beginning

 ## list